jeremyrayjewell/cyber_journal/learning-notes/courses/comptia-securityplus-dion/section-15-security-architecture.md

 - No infrastructure management, event-driven execution
 - Risks: vendor lock-in, limited visibility, function abuse
 - Best practices: monitoring, secure coding, IAM controls
+- **Serverless:** model where the responsibility of managing servers, databases, and some application logic is shifted away from developers
+- serverless offers automatic scaling
+- **Vendor Lock-in:** one of the most significant risks of serverless computing

 ---